quinn-diesel/react-udemy/README.md

 - we are going to create a container
 - container is a react component that is connected to the state managed by redux
 - this is the BRIDGE that will link the redux back-end and the react front-end

+41 - Containers Continued
+- a container is a component that has direct access to the states that are created in redux
+- that is the only way to get access to a component that is in Redux
+- we want the most parent component to care about the state and the list of books
 -